sil-vella/cred_system/flutter_base_05/Documentation/plugins/game_plugin_docs/screens/game_screen.md

 ## Integration Points
 The screen integrates with:
-- `WebSocketModule`: For real-time communication
+- `WebSocketManager`: For real-time communication
 - `LoginModule`: For user authentication
 - `GameSocketEventsModule`: For game events
 - `StateManager`: For state management